 Your collar is much harder to cover up than a stain on your sleeve or under your arms.
-Even a great suit and tie may not be enough to disguise the stained ring around your collar.
+Even a great suit and tie may not be enough to disguise the yellow or brown stained ring around your collar.
 To make sure you look your best, rather than looking unclean and unkempt, you need to put your best foot forward and keep your collar free of any stains, or at the very least taking steps to remove the ring around your collar.

 How to remove the ring around the collar?